vineet1947/hexaware_assessment/README.md

 # hexaware_assessment
-all these soutions are implemente on itelleja idea ide !!
+These Soutions are implemented in Itelleja idea ide and Eclipse as well ;